ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-solisa986/README.md

   * `figure`
   * `table`
   * `graph`
+  - [ ] The thesis contains a sufficient amount of content with a focus on scientific, technical, engineering, and/or mathematical content
-  - [ ] There are no typographical or grammatical errors and no extraneous text in the thesis
+  - [ ] There are no typographical or grammatical errors in the thesis
   - [ ] There is no extraneous text in the thesis

 Introduction Section Requirements: